 Boating accidents include individual slip and falls, passengers falling overboard, collisions, and fire hazards.
 Anytime a boat occupant experiences an accident, the boat owner and/or operator may face liability for the resulting harm.
 Like car accidents, boat insurance often plays a role in the compensation process.

 We help our clients investigate and pursue all avenues of compensation through the appropriate legal pathways.

 Why Should I Hire an Experienced Personal Injury Attorney

-After a boating accident, a top personal injury lawyer in Houston who specializes in land-based accidents may not understand the nuances of maritime, federal, state, and local laws that govern boat accidents.
+After a boating accident, a top personal injury attorney who specializes in land-based accidents may not understand the nuances of maritime, federal, state, and local laws that govern boat accidents.

 An attorney with a history of boating accident representation can provide comprehensive legal and insurance support as you recover.
 At Brian White & Associates, we represent people involved in boating accidents of all kinds.